farshadbaharvand/EVM_Bootcamp/Notes/Lesson15.md

 npm install wagmi viem@2.x @tanstack/react-query
 ```

-## The createConfig Function
+# The `createConfig` Function in wagmi

-The createConfig function is the cornerstone of a wagmi application.
+The `createConfig` function is the cornerstone of a wagmi application.
 It produces a single configuration object that acts as a declarative manifest for all blockchain interactions.

-This object centralises the definitions of supported networks, wallet connection options, and communication methods.
+This object centralizes the definitions of supported networks, wallet connection options, and communication methods.

-A typical multi-chain configuration includes the following properties:

-- chains: An array of chain objects imported from wagmi/chains (which proxies them from viem/chains).
-This array defines the complete universe of networks your dApp can interact with.

-- connectors: An array of connector instances that define the wallet options presented to the user. wagmi provides pre-built connectors for popular wallets like MetaMask (via injected), WalletConnect, and Coinbase Wallet.

-- transports: An object that maps each chain's ID to a transport function, defining how the dApp communicates with that network's nodes.
-The most common transport is http(), to which you can pass a custom or private RPC URL for enhanced performance and privacy.
+## Core Purpose

+- Defines supported blockchain networks
+- Lists available wallet connectors
+- Maps transport mechanisms per chain

+---

+## Properties Explained
+### 1. chains
+- Type: Chain[]

+- Imported from: wagmi/chains (proxies viem/chains)

+- Purpose: Defines the blockchain networks your app supports.

+### 2. connectors
+- Type: Connector[]

+- Purpose: Lists the wallet options users can use to connect.

+- Provided by: wagmi/connectors

+- Available Connectors:

+  - injected() – For MetaMask and similar browser wallets.

+  - walletConnect() – For WalletConnect-compatible wallets.

+  - coinbaseWallet() – For Coinbase Wallet.

+### 3. transports
+- Type: { [chainId: number]: Transport }

+- Purpose: Maps each chain to a transport method used to send requests.

+- Common method: http()

+You can supply custom or private RPC URLs for performance and privacy benefits.

 The following example demonstrates a robust configuration for a dApp supporting four chains and three wallet types.
 ```javascript